stianst/keycloak-containers-demo/README.md

 Now go back to the JS Console and click `Refresh`.

 ## Require consent for the application

-So far we've assumed the JS Console is an internal trusted application, but what if it's a third party external application?
+So far we've assumed the JS Console is an internal trusted application, but what if it's a third party application?
 In that case we probably want the user to grant access to what the application wants to have access to.

 Open the [Keycloak Admin Console](http://localhost:8080/auth/admin/).

 Go to `Clients`, select `JS Console` and turn on `Consent Required`.

 Go back to the [JS Console](http://localhost:8000) and click `Login` again.
 Now Keycloak will prompt the user to grant access to the application.

 You may want to turn this off again before continuing.

 # Roles and groups